Some Intuition For Entropy

 And formulas like this one work even if specifying the exact value would take infinite data due to the continuum.

+Here’s a more thorough of way thinking about it.
 Since we can’t write down a finite value for \(U = H[\cal{U}(0, 1)]\), perhaps we can instead just reduce the distribution for \(P\) to a function of \(U\).
-We measure “how different \(p(x)\) is from uniform”, without fully reducing it the information required to specify exact values for \(x\).
-Suppose we partition the space into tiny buckets of width \(\D x\), and then later we will let the bucket size go to 0.
+We measure “how different \(p(x)\) is from uniform”, rather than fully reducing it the information required to specify exact values for \(x\).
+(This construction is roughly Jaynes’ limiting density of discrete points.)

 Thus, for a non-uniform distribution \(p(x)\), we just need to zoom in until \(p(x) \approx p(x + \D x)\), so that the distribution over each bucket is basically uniform.
 The information to specify a bucket of with \(\D x\) is: